FedoraQt/MediaWriter/README.md

 ### Windows

 Building FMW in Windows is just the matter of running `qmake` and `make` - as long as you have all dependencies in your include path.
+Only MinGW (both 32b and 64b variants) works at this moment.

 To create a standalone package, use the `windeployqt` tool, included in your Qt installation.
 You will probably have to include a bunch of not included DLLs.

-It is also possible to build the application using the `MinGW` compiler suite in Fedora (and probably some other distros).
+It is also possible to crosscompile the application using the `MinGW` compiler suite in Fedora (and probably some other distros).

 #### Requirements